CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 An information security training program should provide employees with all the information and skills needed to implement the institution's security policies and measures.

-Once the information security training objectives for the institution have been identified, as well as relevant target groups and their specific training needs have been identified (see ORP.3.M5 Analysis of Awareness and Training Awareness Ranges), the specific training modules and content must be planned and implemented accordingly, by: Target groups are trained according to this plan.
+Once the information security training objectives for the institution have been identified, as well as relevant target groups and their specific training needs have been identified (see ORP.3.M5 Analysis of Awareness and Training Awareness and Training Areas), the specific training modules and content must be planned and implemented accordingly by: Target groups are trained according to this plan.

 The following aspects should be considered: